 The Oldest Roads: The Inca Trails

 They are among the oldest roads in the world and, considering the times in which they were built, they were very sophisticated: The Inca Trails.
-An extensive road network of about 25.000 miles.
+An extensive road network of about 25,000 miles.

 There were two main roads.
-The first main road ran from Cuzco to Quito through the Andes at an altitude of about 9800 to 14100 feet.
-This road was about 3250 miles long.
-The second main road was a parallel road along the coast with a length of about 2500 miles.
+The first main road ran from Cuzco to Quito through the Andes at an altitude of about 9,800 to 14,100 feet.
+This road was about 3,250 miles long.
+The second main road was a parallel road along the coast with a length of about 2,500 miles.
 Its extension led to southern Colombia.
 These two roads were connected by numerous cross roads in east-west direction.

 The roads were between 1 m and 16 m wide.
 Sometimes they were simply well-trodden paths, but more often they were properly constructed roads.
 As far as possible, these roads were laid out in a straight line and also overcame considerable slopes.
 The larger inclines were overcome with steps.
-Tunnels also bored through the mountains.
-Smaller streams were overcome with logs or boulders, while suspension bridges led over larger rivers.
+Tunnels were bored through the mountains.
+Smaller streams were crossed with logs or boulders, while suspension bridges led over larger rivers.
 Many of the roads date back to pre-Incan times.

-Hike your own Inca Trail
+Hike Your Own Inca Trail

-The Salkantay trek is not subject to access restrictions like the Machu Picchu and is also one of the 25 best trekking tours in the world, chosen by the National Geographic Adventure Travel Magazine.
-Therefore, tourists do not need to apply for a permit months in advance.
-The entire trail goes over varied terrain to Aguas Calientes, a small mountain village at the foot of Machu Picchu.
-The warm and humid climate is one of the reasons that makes this area so unique.
-Instead of the mountain massif, which was just rugged, numerous bromeliads, orchids and giant ferns line the trail next to the ruins and in the cracks of the walls - a true paradise for butterflies, hummingbirds and parrots.
-The starting base for basically all treks in the region.
-In 1533, Cusco was conquered and looted by the Spanish.
-In 1535, Manco Cápac II marched against the Inca capital, completely destroying Cusco.
-As a consequence, the current capital Lima was founded on the coast and Cuzco lost its importance.
-Only when the hidden city of Machu Picchu was discovered in 1911 did Cuzco regain its importance and become the largest tourist center in Peru.
-In 1950, Cuzco suffered a new downfall when, as a result of an earthquake, almost 90% of the houses and churches that had just been rebuilt were completely destroyed.
+Cusco was conquered and looted by the Spanish in 1533.
+In 1535, Manco Cápac II marched against the Inca capital, destroying Cusco.
+As a consequence, the current capital Lima was founded on the coast and Cusco lost its importance.
+Only when the hidden city of Machu Picchu was discovered in 1911 did Cusco regain its importance and become the largest tourist center in Peru.
+In 1950, Cusco suffered another downfall when an earthquake destroyed almost 90% of the houses and churches that had been rebuilt.
 In 1983, the restored center with its colonial buildings was designated a World Heritage Site by UNESCO.
-The combination of visiting Cusco and hiking the Salkantay Trail is absolutely amazing.
+Combining a visit to Cusco with hiking the Salkantay Trail offers a unique experience.